Death Stranding Details Hinted in Very Plausible Fan Theory

 Fans Construct Theory About Death Stranding Being Set in Iceland

 When you think about it, Death Stranding is definitely going to be one of those games all eyes will be turned to the moment Hideo steps onto the E3 2018 showfloor.
 Hideo Kojima and the development team behind the much anticipated mysterious game have given gamers precious little to go on.
 Recently, though some Death Stranding details started to show up.
-We’ve had a single teaser screenshot last week, which definitely goes in line with Kojima’s tradition of leaving trails and teasers before any major reveal takes place.
+We had a single teaser screenshot last week, which definitely keeps in line with Kojima’s tradition of leaving trails and teasers before any major reveal takes place.

 At the moment, there still isn’t anything concrete on offer regarding Death Stranding.
 However, diligent fans have constructed what appears to be a pretty solid theory and all thanks to, what?
 Moss!
 You guessed it (or maybe you haven’t).